Manimajra Fort: Ownership

 Presently the property is owned by Meharwal Khewaji Trust along with other related properties.
-The ownership of this property is under controversy and the case is under trail in the court.
+The ownership of this property is controversial, and the case is under trial in the court.

 Present condition

 The present condition of the fort is not good and it is deteriorating day by day.
 The premises is being used as a playground or for parking vehicles by people living in the adjoining area.
 The walls are decaying and weed growth is visible on the walls (see pics in Gallery).